 Johns Creek DUI Process and Procedures

 When you are charged with DUI in Johns Creek, in addition to the court case, you will also have an administrative case against you.
 The Georgia Department of Driver services can seek to suspend your GA license for DUI when you test over the legal limit or you decline to take a test when requested by the officer.
-Generally, 30 days following your Johns Creek DUI arrest, your license will become suspended unless you file an appeal letter to Driver Services within ten business days.
+Generally, 30 days following your Johns Creek DUI arrest, your license will become suspended unless you file an appeal letter to Driver Services within thirty business days.
 This appeal letter must state the basis for your appeal, your contact information, pertinent facts like your license number and the date of the arrest as well as include a $150 appeal fee.

 Our Johns Creek DUI attorneys routinely do these appeals for our clients.
 They stop the clock on the suspension and allow you to have a hearing on the matter before an administrative law judge.
 These hearings are known as ALS hearings.
 For Johns Creek DUI arrests, the ALS hearings are once a month in the city of Roswell.
 Speak to a DUI lawyer in Johns Creek as soon as possible following a DUI arrest to ensure the appeal is timely and properly filed and to discuss what happens at the ALS hearings.
 Typically, if you are a first offender and you took a breath test, you are entitled to a limited driving permit.
 If you refused to take a chemical test as requested by the officer, you face a more serious suspension, but there are often things that can be done to keep you driving.